 Remember a Pareto is a type of histogram.
 In a histogram, there is no need to prioritize category and you will not find any cumulative curve.
 Here, you just draw as per data and then analyze the peaks and find the problem.
 A histogram is just a frequency distribution on each bar with time.

 No doubt a Pareto chart analysis is a time-saving tool in Quality Management.
 As we have seen through the Pareto chart example that careful analysis can save tons of your time.
 This is the best tool when you are running out of time.
-Being a project manager, you can use this tool to perform delay analysis on your project to make quick decisions.
+Being a project manager, you can use this tool to perform delay analysis on your project to make quick decisions on project.